There’s a lot of ongoing debate about whether marketing funnels can be the answer to growing your business.

 Stage 5 — After Sales Behaviour

-Not many people will tell you this, but remember that the customer’s journey simply does not end with the purchase.
+Not many people will tell you this, but remember that the customer’s journey does not end with the purchase.
 If you want your customer’s goodwill to lead to referrals, making the after-sales journey smooth for them is crucial.

 Some personalised effort to onboard your customers, paying particular attention to see that they have all the resources to use the product, goes a long way.
 Paying customers want good service, and when they get it, they are more likely to turn into loyal customers, referring your brands to friends and family.